Finite closed coverings of compact quantum spaces: Primer on lattices and Alexandrov topology

 \subsection{Sheaves and patterns on Alexandrov spaces}

 ~

-In~\cite{Maszczyk:Patterns}, Maszczyk defined the topological dual of a sheaf, called {\em a pattern}, akin to Leray's original definition of sheaves~\cite[pg.~303]{Leray:SelectedWorksVolI} using closed sets instead of open sets.
+In~\cite{Maszczyk:Patterns}, Maszczyk defined the topological dual of a sheaf, called {\em a pattern}, akin to Leray's original definition of sheaves~\cite[p.~303]{Leray:SelectedWorksVolI} using closed sets instead of open sets.
 A pattern is a sheaf-like object defined on the category of closed subsets $\Cl(X)$ of a topological space $X$ with inclusions.
-Explicitly, a pattern of sets on a topological space $X$ is a covariant functor $F\colon \Cl(X)^\op\to {\bf Set}$ satisfying the property that, for any given {\em finite} closed covering $\{C_\lambda\}_{\lambda}$ of $X$, the canonical diagram
+Explicitly, a pattern of sets on a topological space $X$ is a covariant functor $F\colon \Cl(X)^\op\to {\bf Set}$ to the category of sets satisfying the property that, for any given {\em finite} closed covering $\{C_\lambda\}_{\lambda}$ of $X$, the canonical diagram

 is an equalizer diagram.
 A pattern $F$ on a topological space is called {\em global} if for any inclusion of closed sets $C'\subseteq C$ the restriction morphism $F(C)\to F(C')$ is an epimorphism.

 We would like to note that for compact Hausdorff spaces Leray's definition of {\em faisceau continu} is equivalent to the definition of a sheaf.
 However, in this paper we only consider sheaves over Alexandrov spaces which are of completely different nature, and thus we cannot exchange these two concepts.
 On the other hand, for any finite Alexandrov space, we show below that the category of global patterns and the category of flabby sheaves are equivalent up to a natural duality.